opensci/blog.opensci.info/_posts/2014-12-08-PLoS-ALM-Charts-Google-Fusion-Tables.md

 [charttypes]: https://developers.google.com/chart/interactive/docs/gallery

-Additional options would be to add more user interaction, such as allowing the user to select a filter by year, and which citation sources to include and sort.
-Additionally it would help to link the chart to the article DOIs so users easily read the full article.
+Google Charts can add more user interaction, such as allowing the user to select a filter by year, or which citation sources to sort by.
+Extra formatting can be used, for example to provide links to let users easily read the full article.